denverbel/dns_switch/README.md

 -  DNSCRYPT SUPPORT WILL BE ADDED IN NEXT VERSION

 ## Change Log
+### v7 - 05.27.2019
+* Hopefully fix logging.sh errors once and for all

 ### v6 - 05.26.2019
 * Finally all errors fixed